 Whether you are driving a car, motorcycle, or any other motor vehicle in Illinois, now is the time to be serious about safe driving.
 Traffic rules in the state may be lacking, but it is up to every motorist to practice utmost caution and drive on the side of safety.

 If a traffic accident has unfortunately injured you or a loved one, remember that you may be entitled to justice.
 While no amount of money can undo your suffering, obtaining monetary compensation can greatly help you get back on your feet.
-Willens Injury Law Offices is ready to provide you with the effective and compassionate legal service you need to successfully claim what you deserve.
+Willens & Baez is ready to provide you with the effective and compassionate legal service you need to successfully claim what you deserve.